Hwang Young-cheul: Biography

-Born at Hongcheon County, Gangwon-do.
+Born at Hongcheon County, Gangwon Province.
 He started his political career in 1995, by elected as one of the member of state council of Gangwon-do.
 He was re-elected in 1998.

 In 2000, he ran for the member of parliament for Hongcheon-Hwaengsung, but defeated.
 His challenge was repeated in 2004, but the result was same.
 However, when he ran again in 2008, he was finally elected and also in 2012.

 In 2016, he was elected again with the new constituency - Hongcheon-Cheorwon-Hwacheon-Yanggu-Inje.

 During the period of the impeachment of the president Park Geun-hye, he was one of the member for hearings, along with Chang Je-won and Kwon Sung-dong.
 And he left Saenuri Party and joined for Bareun Party, on 23 December 2016.

 Controversy

 Corruption scandal

 When he was elected as a member of parliament in 2016, he was arrested due to a corruption scandal.
 At the first trial, he was sentenced a penalty for 700 thousands won.
 He then, was appealed for high court by the attorney, although the result was same.
 On the other hand, as those who're sentenced less than 1 million won can continue their positions, he had no problem to keep his membership.